What's the secret to beautiful begonias?

 Reviving the little botanic spark in your heart

-On this day in 1843, the New England Farmer out of Boston, Massachusetts published this little article about toads.
+On this day in 1843, the New England Farmer out of Boston, Massachusetts, published this little article about toads.

 "Never destroy the toad.
-In the season of bugs and flies, a toad will do more towards the preservation of a garden, than a man, and all that ho requires at your hands for this valuable assistance, is the freedom of your garden walks and beds, and the paltry shelter of a chip or turf.
+In the season of bugs and flies, a toad will do more towards the preservation of a garden, than a man, and all that ho requires at your hands for this valuable assistance, is the freedom of your garden walks and beds, and the small shelter of a chip or turf.
 He meddles with no one's business but his own constantly avoiding company, and intent only on extirpating those voracious insects by whose jaws the beauty of the garden is so frequently laid low."

 Thanks for listening to the daily gardener,

 "For a happy, healthy life, garden every day."

 Share your garden